Anakbayan

-Anakbayan (abbreviated as AB) is an international militant youth organization espousing National Democracy based in the Philippines.
-It is part of the broader Bagong Alyansang Makabayan, a left-wing alliance in the Philippines.
+Anakbayan (abbreviated as AB) is an international national democratic militant youth organization based in the Philippines.
+It is part of the broader Bagong Alyansang Makabayan, a multisectoral organization in the country.

 Ideology

 Anakbayan subscribes to National Democracy, a Filipino nationalist ideology based on a Marxist–Leninist–Maoist perspective pledging to oppose foreign imperialism, landlordism, monopolistic capitalism, and corrupt government officials, with the Philippine Democratic Revolution to address these ills.
 Anakbayan prioritizes living wages, land reform, expanded social programs and public education, and legal rights.

 History

 Background

 Formed on Bonifacio Day (30 November) 1998, Anakbayan unites Filipino youth aged 13 to 35 from different backgrounds to promote National Democracy, especially in the Philippines.
 They believe that the country is not truly free or democratic and seek to make real the democratic rights of the people.

 ManilaToday claims Anakbayan draws inspiration from the revolutionary movement of the Katipunan and the influential martial-law era youth organization Kabataang Makabayan.
 Issues within the National Democratic Movement during the 1990s led to the formation of a youth organization that tackles social issues in the Philippines.